 Beyond its incredible scent and aromatherapy power, peppermint oil is one of the most versatile essential oils to have stocked in your medicine cabinet.
-This key ingredient has been applied both cosmetically and medicinally for thousands of years, and records of peppermint oil use may be traced all the way back to ancient Egypt.
+This key ingredient has been applied both cosmetically and medicinally for thousands of years, and records of peppermint oil use may be traced back to ancient Egypt.
 While its origins may be ancient, there's never been a better time to add this fragrant, healing substance to your beauty bag.
 But how exactly can it help?
-We consulted doctors Rosemarie Ingleton and Charles R. Elder, and esthetician Heather Wilson to get all the best of it – from its rejuvenating and healing powers to headache and nausea reliefs.
+We consulted doctors Rosemarie Ingleton and Charles R. Elder, and esthetician Heather Wilson to get all the best of it—from its rejuvenating and healing powers to headache and nausea reliefs.
 Read on for the 11 top benefits of peppermint oil.

 Meet the Expert

 - Charles R. Elder, MD, MPH, focuses on integrative medicine.
-He combines his clinical practice expertise with interest in applying complementary medicine to mainstream medical care.
+He combines his clinical practice expertise with an interest in applying complementary medicine to mainstream medical care.

 - Heather Wilson is a licensed esthetician and director of brand development at InstaNatural.

-- Rosemarie Ingleton, MD is a board-certified dermatologist and medical director of Ingleton Dermatology in NYC.
+- Rosemarie Ingleton, MD, is a board-certified dermatologist and medical director of Ingleton Dermatology in NYC.
 She's also the founder of ROSE Ingleton MD Skincare.

 One of the best benefits of peppermint oil is its ability to cleanse and rejuvenate skin.
 Combine four to five drops of peppermint oil with a tablespoon of fine Himalayan rock salt and two tablespoons of tamanu oil (olive oil will also work in a pinch) for a refreshingly natural, restorative facial scrub.
-Ingleton alerts that caution must be taken before applying peppermint oil on skin.
+Ingleton alerts that caution must be taken before applying peppermint oil to the skin.
 "Make sure that the peppermint oil is highly diluted to avoid causing skin reactions and burning."

 Heal a Sore Throat

-To help soothe a sore throat or alleviate your cold, add a couple drops of peppermint oil into 1/4 of a teaspoon of salad oil.
+To help soothe a sore throat or alleviate your cold, add a couple of drops of peppermint oil into 1/4 of a teaspoon of salad oil.
 Dissolve a half-teaspoon of rock salt into a glass of warm water and whisk in the peppermint oil mixture.
 According to Elder, this is safe and may provide symptomatic relief for some people.
 Gargle this mixture once or twice daily to relieve inflammation and kill bacteria.

 Make a Homemade Shampoo